j-fu/VTKView.jl/README.md

   - 2D, 3D rectilinear and simplicial grids
   - Piecewise linear functions on these grids
   - 1D x-y plot data
-- Some keyboard and mouse based interaction in graphics window
+- Keyboard and mouse based interaction in graphics window
-- Separate rendering thread
+- Rendering is performed in a separate thread
 - PNG+VTK output, video recording